spack/spack-tutorial/tutorial_developer_workflows.rst

 dev-build` and the `-u` option to configure and build our code, but we've already configured our code, and the changes we made don't affect the build system.
-Instead, let's run our build system directly -- we are developers of this code now after all.
+Instead, let's run our build system directly -- we are developers of this code now, after all.
 The first thing we need to do is activate Spack's build environment for our code:

 .. code-block:: console